 But I think there’s hope.
 I suspect that overpopulation is a perception rather than the reality – I think we’re too clustered together in big cities because of the need to be physically close, and that with better mobility we can spread out and make better use of the plentiful space here on Earth.

 In the same way the Internet has connected us (or in Elon Musk’s word’s given humanity a nervous system) and made the movement of information so much easier, there’s enormous scope to improve the physical mobility of goods and people (think circulatory system).
-If it becomes easier, faster and more dignified to travel, we can all spread out again, afford gardens, be less grumpy and hopefully buy puppies.
+If it becomes easier, faster and more dignified to travel, we can all spread out again and be less grumpy.

 I hope you get a sense of the grand challenge, and why I care.

 I want to contribute to solving the challenge, in my own small way.
 Over the last few years I’ve spent my mornings and weekends learning design, ergonomics, aerial robotics and data science.
 I’ve used those things to think about ways to make mobility better.
 This website is home to all of my personal work including design, code and some hardware projects.
 All of the drone art and illustrations are mine, and I try where possible to do things from scratch, including the drone project.

 I’ll also aim to keep the blog up-to-date with research and reviews on the grand challenge.
 I would love comments and contributions, currently looking to collaborate with an electronics engineer and somebody who’s good with structural textiles.

 Welcome to omarkadhim.com.
 I’m Omar.
-Born and raised in Jordan with stints in Australia and Yemen.
+Born and raised in Jordan with short spells in Australia and Yemen.
 I have been in my new home, the U.K. for the last 10 years.

 I studied aerospace engineering and have worked in various consulting and commercial roles in the aerospace sector.
 I’m currently at the UK’s aerospace and defense trade association ADS, which is a great intersection of aerospace industry leaders, mobility entrepreneurs, policy makers and government funding vehicles.
 My day job is to understand what makes our member aerospace companies competitive and help them get customers, investment and talent.